×

 On May 4, 1974, Randy was united in marriage to Marsha Lundholm at Redeemer Lutheran Church in New Ulm.
 Randy worked at the Rye Mill until it was lost to fire in 1981.
 Following that turning point, he and several of his former coworkers built his first hog barn, marking the beginning of his life as a fifth-generation family farmer.
 This proud tradition continues today, as his son carries on as the sixth generation Reinhart to farm that same land.
 In addition to raising crops, Randy also raised hogs, sheep, geese, and even had pet deer and crows over the years, embracing the full life of a dedicated and hardworking farmer.

-Randy was a man who gave generously of his time and heart.
-He was kind, loving, and deeply devoted to his family.
-Known for his strong work ethic, ambition, and determination, he built a life rooted in hard work and pride.
-Randy was resourceful and took pride in making the most of what he had.
-Even when times were lean, there was always enough, and through his creativity and ingenuity, he created a life filled with meaningful memories for his family.
-These are just some of the values and memories he passed down to his children and grandchildren.
+Randy was known for his strong work ethic, ambition and determination.
+He was resourceful and took pride in making the most of what he had.
+Even when times were lean, there was always enough, and with his ingenuity and creativity , he created a life filled with meaningful memories for his family.
+He was immensely proud of the life he built alongside his wife, Marsha as well as the family they raised together.

 Randy had a great sense of humor and never missed an opportunity to share a good story.
 Randy’s adventurous spirit and willingness to take chances led him to experience life fully.
 He found great joy in riding his motorcycle, traveling, and hunting big game.
 For over 30 years, he made annual trips out west to Montana with a close group of friends.